 QR Codes in the US – How Fast is it Growing and Who is Using it?

-With the current state of COVID-19 pandemic, businesses, especially SMBs and MSMBs, that do not work on an online model are the most affected.
+With the current state of the COVID-19 pandemic, businesses, especially SMBs and MSMBs, that do not work on an online model are the most affected.
 Even as the pandemic slows down, and situations move towards normalcy, the fear of the virus returning will make it difficult for businesses to bounce back.
 QR Code, a contactless technology will be extremely instrumental in such situations.

 Put simply, QR Codes are a call-to-action (or a hyperlink) added to the physical world.
 While China was the earliest adopter of QR Codes, the United States is catching up real soon.
-While the early 2010s marked the spread of QR Codes in the United States, In 2020 and the coming decades businesses are witnessing incremental growth into QR code use cases.
+While the early 2010s marked the spread of QR Codes in the United States, in 2020 and the coming decades businesses are witnessing incremental growth into QR Code use cases.

-In this blog, we will try to understand why QR codes are important for the United States and how it is useful for your business.
+In this blog, we will try to understand why QR Codes are important for the United States and how it is useful for your business.
 I will provide a few detailed use cases of various industries within the US.

-QR code usage in the United States and other countries
+QR Code usage in the United States and other countries

 Its first use dates back to 1994 in Japan by a company called Denso Wave to track vehicles during manufacturing.
-QR codes stood as the best replacement for barcodes as it could store more information.
+QR Codes stood as the best replacement for barcodes as it could store more information.

 Many businesses took over this innovation and promoted its usage on a large scale.
-According to the statistics of 2011, only 6.2% of mobile users in the US scanned QR codes.
+According to the statistics of 2011, only 6.2% of mobile users in the US scanned QR Codes.
 The limited performance of this technology is attributed to the need for a QR Code scanner app.
 However, the resurgence of this technology is pinned to Apple and Google introducing QR scanning capabilities in a mobile camera.

-The balance between simplicity in usage and cost-effectiveness makes QR codes a profitable technology for businesses.
+The balance between simplicity in usage and cost-effectiveness makes QR Codes a profitable technology for businesses.

-Best examples of QR code usage in the United States
+Best examples of QR Code usage in the United States

-Here are some ways in which American brands are using QR codes.
+Here are some ways in which American brands are using QR Codes.

 #1.
 QR payments in US

-Walmart was one of the early adopters of QR code payments.
+Walmart was one of the early adopters of QR Code payments.
 Using the Walmart Pay app, customers can scan and bag items via one of the store’s self-service registers and then pay.

 #2.
-QR codes on product packaging
+QR Codes on product packaging

-QR codes have been one of the favorite mediums for businesses to showcase their product information.
+QR Codes have been one of the favorite mediums for businesses to showcase their product information.
 This also helps businesses garner consumer data at well-performing locations.
 This data can further be used in creating location-targeted campaigns.

 The US Grocery Manufacturing Associative has taken an initiative to include Smart Labels on its products.
 30 Fortune 500 companies are committed to using SmartLabels including PepsiCo, Coca-Cola, Nestle, Hershey, Kellogg Co., General Mills, Bruce Foods Corp, and more.

 Retail stores across the country have upped their game by improving their customer experiences.
-QR code interactions have helped retail owners gauge activity within the premises of their store.
+QR Code interactions have helped retail owners gauge activity within the premises of their store.
 It also helped marketers build campaigns of the acquired data.

-To improve customer experience Zippin, a San Francisco based convenience store, a competitor of Amazon Go, developed an AI-driven cashier-less checkout service.
-They are achieving this feat by having QR codes to scan at check-in points.
+To improve customer experience, Zippin, a San Francisco-based convenience store, a competitor of Amazon Go, developed an AI-driven cashier-less checkout service.
+They are achieving this feat by having QR Codes to scan at check-in points.
 After their shopping, customers receive the receipt via email.

-Best Buy, an online store has created a new model through which customers can scan QR codes in stores to compare the scanned item with its other similar products.
+Best Buy, an online store has created a new model through which customers can scan QR Codes in stores to compare the scanned item with its other similar products.
 This helps consumers prioritize features that matter most.
 Best Buy believes that by being transparent with product information, their customers can make better buying decisions.

 #4.
-Using QR codes and augmented reality to combine offline and online promotions
+Using QR Codes and augmented reality to combine offline and online promotions

-Other QR code trends that are catching up in the United States
+Other QR Code trends that are catching up in the United States

 #1.
 Improving in-store experience

-Nike’s Flagship Stores have set-up QR codes all over their stores to improve customer experience.
+Nike’s Flagship Stores have set up QR Codes all over their stores to improve customer experience.
 They have set up the ‘Scan to try’ feature on mannequins.
-When the QR code is scanned a store assistant provides the right size clothing to the fitting room for customers.
+When the QR Code is scanned a store assistant provides the right size clothing to the fitting room for customers.

 #2.
 Advancements in gaming

-Animal Crossing: New horizons, a social simulation video game series created by Nintendo, is also using QR codes within their games to accomplish tasks.
-Players need to scan a QR code to avail custom costume designs.
-A QR code scanner from the Nintendo app scans and saves the designs which can be further used in the game.
+Animal Crossing: New Horizons, a social simulation video game series created by Nintendo, is also using QR Codes within their games to accomplish tasks.
+Players need to scan a QR Code to avail custom costume designs.
+A QR Code scanner from the Nintendo app scans and saves the designs which can be further used in the game.

-QR codes placed on books in libraries can help students get the necessary information about the books.
-A popular use for QR codes is adding multimedia content to physical educational material.
+QR Codes placed on books in libraries can help students get the necessary information about the books.
+A popular use for QR Codes is adding multimedia content to physical educational material.
 Any additional content can be accessed through videos.

-The below example is one of my favorites where the elements of the periodic table have been replaced with QR codes.
+The below example is one of my favorites where the elements of the periodic table have been replaced with QR Codes.
 Each code links to a YouTube video discussing the element in question.

 One of the primary reasons why QR Codes were not popular in the USA was because smartphones were not equipped with native QR Code scanning and needed a third-party app to scan the QR Codes.

 Most SMEs and MSMEs are in search of smart investments that help revive their positions in the market.
-Implementing QR codes can minimize the risk and help achieve practical goals.
-Your products marketed through QR codes can be an example for other businesses in the United States to follow during pandemic times.
+Implementing QR Codes can minimize the risk and help achieve practical goals.
+Your products marketed through QR Codes can be an example for other businesses in the United States to follow during pandemic times.